Laser eye surgery - best and worst companies

 Moorfields Eye Hospital's private arm 'Moorfield Private' does its laser eye surgery at its City Road, London site.

-Centre for Sight has three clinics, with Focus, Advanced Vision Care and London Vision Clinic having one apiece.
+Centre for Sight has three clinics, with Focus and London Vision Clinic having one each.

 This chain has nine hospitals and clinics across England.